Chart Color Schemes

 Algester's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Algester residents show relatively positive health outcomes with low prevalence of common conditions amongst the general population, albeit higher than national averages for older, at-risk cohorts.
-Approximately 50% (~4,974 people) have private health cover, lower than the national average of 55.3%.
+Algester residents show relatively positive health outcomes, with low prevalence of common conditions among the general population but higher rates in older cohorts at risk compared to national averages.
+Approximately half (49.7%) of Algester's total population (~4,974 people) has private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health